Tommy Rowe

-Thomas Malcolm Rowe (born 24 September 1988) is an English professional footballer who primarily plays as a winger but can also operate at left back and currently plays for Doncaster Rovers.
+Thomas Malcolm Rowe (born 24 September 1988) is an English professional footballer who primarily plays as a winger for Premier League club Manchester United, where he is a player-coach for their academy.

 Career

 Stockport County

 Rowe was born in Wythenshawe, Manchester, and started his career as a boy with Manchester United in 2002.
 He joined the Stockport County youth system the following year, and made his first-team debut as an 81st-minute substitute in their 4–1 defeat away at Watford in the FA Cup third round in January 2007.
 He scored his first goal for Stockport against Notts County at Edgeley Park in February 2008, and followed this up with a hat-trick at Rotherham United a few days later, which prompted Stockport County manager Jim Gannon to say, "Physically, he is a supreme athlete with Premier League fitness and technically he is excellent.
 What an accomplished performance – the only thing is maybe the England scouts won't come to look at him.
 I've said it to him personally, I think he has a great future."
 Rowe made 30 appearances in the 2007–08 season, including all the playoff games, as Stockport won promotion to League One.
 At the end of the season, Rowe won the club's Young Player of the Year Award.

 He made a further 50 appearances for Stockport in the 2008–09 season.